Qvyn/XirRX/ChannelLog/channellogV3.md

 **Result:** pressing **Apply** immediately takes effect without reloading or switching profiles.

 ### 2) Clear feedback without a status bar
-- Your `MainWindow` didn’t expose `statusBar()`.
-We removed the status-bar call to avoid the crash and updated the existing label text to:
+-  `MainWindow` didn’t expose `statusBar()`.
+Removed the status-bar call to avoid the crash and updated the existing label text to:
   - **“Applied ✓ — no profile load”**

 **Result:** no crash; explicit confirmation that Apply didn’t touch profiles.